Chick-fil-A Waffle Fries

 Here is a summary of the nutrition facts in Chick-fil-A Waffle Fries, by size.

-Amount per serving in 1 Order (%DV)
+Amount per Order (%DV)

 Red indicates %DV is high.